One child, Two children or None? PART 2

-- The parent having a single child has shown the best form of selfishness.
+- Parents who have a single child have shown the best form of selfishness.

 AGREED.
-There is all truth in feeling this way.
-These can be governing emotions for many parents to have a second child and they are absolutely right.
+There is truth in feeling this way.
+These can be governing emotions for many parents to have a second child, and they are absolutely right.
 The problem erupts when these feelings are labeled as the universal truth… because it’s not universal.

 Lifetime regret?
 Really?
 Having no regrets is an attitude for life in general and not for one particular situation.
-If you take an informed decision, there aren't any regrets.
+If you make an informed decision, there aren't any regrets.

 To give company to your only child- So your first child wants a company?
 Great.
 You bring the second one.
 What if they want a team to play soccer within the family?
-It's beautiful to think of your second child as a companion to your first one but that shouldn't be the reason to govern your decision solely.
-Siblings of opposite gender are hardly playmates, siblings with few years of age gaps are hardly playmates.
-A friend is a friend and a sibling is a sibling.
+It's beautiful to think of your second child as a companion to your first one, but that shouldn't be the reason to govern your decision solely.
+Siblings of the opposite gender are hardly playmates; siblings with few years of age gaps are hardly playmates.
+A friend is a friend, and a sibling is a sibling.
 They don't replace each other.
-Thinking and expecting that a sibling will be a lifelong friend and hence you don’t need friends in your life, is unrealistic because both are a different kind of relationship and both bring out a different person in us.
+Thinking and expecting that a sibling will be a lifelong friend, and hence you don’t need friends in your life, is unrealistic because both are different kinds of relationships, and both bring out a different person in us.
 A sibling brings out the sister in me who is different from a friend in me.
-A three children family witnesses three sets of friends and each child pursuing friendship in his/her own unique way.
+A three children family witnesses three sets of friends, and each child pursuing friendship in his/her own unique way.
 Many times, they don't even have common friends.

 The biggest challenge in today's time is to ensure a child connects to another child.
-It's hard anyways considering that his first connect is a gadget and not a human being.
+It's hard anyway, considering that his first connection is a gadget and not a human being.
 Siblings come later.